AliSoftware/OHHTTPStubs/README.md

 This project and library has been created by Olivier Halligon (@aligatr on Twitter) and is under the MIT License.

 It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/).

-I would also like to thank to @kcharwood for its contribution, and everyone who contributed to this project on GitHub.
+I would also like to thank Kevin Harwood ([@kcharwood](https://github.com/kcharwood)) for migrating the code to `NSInputStream`, Jinlian Wang ([@JinlianWang](https://github.com/JinlianWang)) for adding Mocktail support, and everyone else who contributed to this project on GitHub somehow.

 If you want to support the development of this library, feel free to [![Donate](http://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TRTU3UEWEHV92 "Donate").
 Thanks to all contributors so far!